Last updated on December 14th, 2018

 What are Class 36 Trademark Services?

-Almost any conceivable insurance or actuarial service will fall under the class 36 trademark umbrella.
-Similarly, most forms of underwriting, brokerage, and warranty services are included in class 36.
+Almost any conceivable insurance or actuarial service will fall under the Class 36 umbrella.
+Similarly, most forms of underwriting, brokerage, and warranty services are included in Class 36.

 Real Estate Services